HERU-modeling/OPTIMA-CEA/README.md

 All code needed to run analyses from the manuscript is located in:

-1. Main analysis (all results derived from PSA simulations) and manuscript figure 2 code located in '04_PSA.R'
+1. [04_PSA.R](https://github.com/HERU-modeling/OPTIMA-CEA/blob/main/Analysis/04_PSA.R) Main analysis (all results derived from PSA simulations) and manuscript Figure 2 code

 2. Deterministic and two-way sensitivity analyses are located in '05_DSA' modules